 So what goes in to deciding when you should change your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters normally need to be changed every month and 3 inch filters need to be changed every three months, based on the recommendations of the filter company.

 - Home habits: if you have pets in your home, it could make sense to replace your filter more often due to pet dander.
 If you have someone in the house that suffers from allergies or asthma, think about switching out your home’s air filter more frequently to help potentially decrease their symptoms.

 Now you’re likely wondering how to swap out your furnace filter.
 Obviously this will change depending on what furnace you have, but usually:

-At Norrell Service Experts, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Norrell Service Experts, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 205-267-0023 or set up an appointment with us online.

 - Open or pull off the air filter panel around the bottom of your furnace to uncover an open compartment.